Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 Q: What are all the bot names?

-But there are also Japanese, Spanish, and presumably other language bot names which you can sometimes see online when playing with people in other countries.
-I have no complete list of these but I have seen some Spanish names such as TresLeches and Berenjena.
-TresLeches means, "Three milks" which is a popular thing in Mexico, so it does seem there are region-specific bot names, but I have noticed some bot names, such as Rainbow, do have an equivalent in each language.
+Presumably there are other language bot names which you can sometimes see online when playing with people from other countries.
+I don’t have a complete list of these, but I have seen some Spanish names such as TresLeches and Berenjena.
+TresLeches means, "Three milks" which is a popular thing in Mexico, so it does seem there are region-specific bot names, but I have noticed that some bot names, such as Rainbow, do have an equivalent in each language.

-Q: What is the bot difficult set to online?
+Q: What is the bot difficulty set to online?

 Q: What are all those weird symbols in the Together menu?

 A: Kill counts.
-Small green swords are 1, larger blue swords are 10, crossed swords are 100, purple stars are 1000, and orange gems are 10000.
+Small green swords are 1, larger light blue swords are 10, crossed dark blue swords are 100, purple stars are 1000, orange gems are 10 000 and emerald bows are 100 000*.
 There might be more.

 Q: Where can I find (insert weapon here)?